stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/50_data_metadata_model.md

 ### Motivation

-A Data/Metadata Model separates information in two classes:
+A Data/Metadata Model separates information in two categories:

 - *data*: slow, heavyweight information that represents the content
 - *metadata*: fast, lightweight information that describes the content

 This distinction is often driven by the need for a Model object to present lean access to information needed for browsing, and resource consuming